-- 23. Job descriptions will all carry a statement that this School is an Equal Opportunities employer and welcomes applications for all posts from appropriately qualified persons regardless of gender, sexual orientation, race, religion, disability, age or any other protected characteristic. - 24.
-Candidates for vacant posts will be assessed against relevant criteria only (i.e. skills, qualifications, abilities, experience) in selection for recruitment. - 25.
-People with disabilities will be offered facilities at interviews to enable them to demonstrate their suitability for employment and the School will comply with its legal obligations in relation to the making of reasonable adjustments. - 26.
-All employees have equal chances of training, career development and promotion. - 27.
-People becoming disabled while in employment will be given positive help to retain their jobs or to be considered for redeployment if that is necessary.
+23. Job descriptions will all carry a statement that this School is an Equal Opportunities employer and welcomes applications for all posts from appropriately qualified persons regardless of gender, sexual orientation, race, religion, disability or age.

+24. Candidates for vacant posts will be assessed against relevant criteria only (i.e. skills, qualifications, abilities, experience) in selection for recruitment.

+25. People with disabilities will be offered facilities at interviews to enable them to demonstrate their suitability for employment.

+26. All employees have equal chances of training, career development and promotion.

+27. People becoming disabled while in employment will be given positive help to retain their jobs or to be considered for redeployment if that is necessary.